Please see below for UCLan’s student privacy notices.

 The University offers a variety of support to students via its Student Services team.
 Student Services uses your information to provide wellbeing support, including counselling and mental health support.
 It also provides a disability support service.
 If you declare a disability during the enrolment process or at any other time, unless you are solely studying at one of our partner institutions, the information will be passed to the Inclusive Support Team who will contact you to discuss your support needs and any reasonable adjustments which may need to be put in place.
 The team will discuss with you how we might need to share your information to put reasonable adjustments in place and you will be given the option to say that you want information about your disability to remain confidential.

 We will use your information to communicate effectively with you via email, post, telephone, text (SMS), social media or other methods, as appropriate.
 We will send you messages about a variety of things such as the administration of your course, timetable changes and events and activities happening at the University.
-We will also keep you informed of important updates using newsletters, circulars or other methods.
+If you are studying at a partner institution, we will also send you updates about our partnership and the status of your programme.
+We will keep you informed of important updates using newsletters, circulars or other methods.
 We may also send you messages about University services and facilities.
 If you are an Initial Teacher Education student, we will contact you about continuing professional development as a newly-qualified teacher.
 You can opt out of receiving communications which are considered to be marketing by contacting the Academic Registry: AskAcademicRegistry@uclan.ac.uk.
 Only some of the communications we send are marketing.

 We will use your information to compile statistics and for research, surveys and market research to help with corporate planning, reporting and University administration, as well as for statutory reporting purposes to external agencies, where required.